mozilla-l10n/git-migration-faq/README.md

 ```
 SVN equivalent: `svn checkout https://path/to/svn/repo/locale/code`

-Unlike SVN, you will *clone the entire repository will all locales*, not simply your locale’s folder.
-Unfortunately this can't be avoided.
+Unlike SVN, you will **clone the entire repository will all locales**, not simply your locale’s folder.
+This can be avoided by performing a *sparse checkout* (see [FAQ](#how-can-i-get-only-my-locale-in-the-repository-and-not-all-locales) below).

 If you already cloned the repository, always make sure to update your local clone.
 From within the clone’s folder:
 ```